 Nash is often remembered for being a surrealist and war artist of both World Wars.
 During his time in the trenches and then as an official war artist, he became disillusioned with the way that the First World War was being conducted and during the Second World War, Nash was a strong opponent of Nazism.
 His views were clearly represented in his war art during both conflicts.

 The original oil on canvas ‘Battle of Britain’ painting from 1941 was one of four large works on the theme of aerial conflict commissioned from Nash by the War Artists’ Advisory Committee.
 Nash told the Committee that the work was an “attempt to give sense of an aerial battle in operation over a wide area”, depicting as it did free flying British fighters battling through the ordered ranks of enemy aircraft in a landscape setting.
 The Committee’s Chairman, Kenneth Clark, recognised the allegorical nature of Nash’s ‘The Battle of Britain’, where patterns made by the vapour trails from Allied aircraft resemble buds and petals and appear to grow from the land and clouds, whilst attackers plummet to the earth that has defeated them.

-Colourful art design pocket square 'Battle Of Britain' makes a perfect aviation gift for men who value the heroics of the pilots who fought during the world's first major battle featuring only air forces, whether it is for a birthday, anniversary, Christmas or simply as a thank you.
+Colourful and unusual art design pocket square 'Battle Of Britain' makes a unique aviation gift for men who value the heroics of the pilots who fought during the world's first major battle featuring only air forces, whether it is for a birthday, anniversary, Christmas or simply as a thank you.

 To see more of Paul Nash's work as a war artist, please visit www.iwm.org.uk